 The same goes for all my favourite Dominican foods.
 I made Dominican white rice, moro de habichuelas negras, camarones al coco and tostones while I was away, and with reasonable success, I am proud to add, but there is no comparison with eating a hearty Dominican lunch cooked by my Dominican mother in law in her house in the campo, under the shade of a mango tree, as we did on Sunday.

-Mazamorra (mashed pumpkin) is a delicious recipe that can very well make your breakfast a unique one, it was a regular part of our breakfast at my parental home.
+Mazamorra (Dominican West Indies pumpkin puree) is a delicious recipe that can very well make your breakfast a unique one, and it’s a great choice for those on low-carb diets.

 - 2 lbs of auyama (West Indian pumpkin), peeled and cut into small pieces